IanGarraway/DF-Challenge-3---Address-book/docs/domain-models-test-plan.md

 ### AddressBook class tests

-- [ ] numberSearch returns a list of the contacts with that number
+- [x] numberSearch returns a list of the contacts with that number
+- [x] numberSearch returns partial match
+- [x] numberSearch returns multiple matches
 - [ ] numberSearch returns an empty list if no matches found

 ### interface class tests